Arts / Action

 Salon Gallery, TMAG

-Bird images courtesy of the Tasmanian Museum and Art Gallery / studio image by Peter Whyte / exhibition image by Lynda Warner
+Bird images courtesy of the Tasmanian Museum and Art Gallery / product and exhibition image by Lynda Warner